The Most Underrated Places in France – According to Travelers

 Sezanne – Quiet Champagne-area village.

-Tournus – The Church of St. Philibert got a personal shout-out.
+Tournus – The Church of St. Philibert got a special mention.

 Essoyes – Small Aube village with artistic history (Renoir lived there).